 You can earn cashback when you shop in person at select Rakuten retailers.
 You will need to set this up either on your mobile device or computer by following these simple steps to link your credit or debit card to your Rakuten account.

 Earn referral cash

 Don’t shop online much?
 You can still earn a lot of money from Rakuten by referring by your friends and family.
-You will earn $25 into your Rakuten cashback account for each person you refer, when they open and begin using their Rakuten account.
-That is an amazing referral program, and super legit.
+You will earn $30 into your Rakuten cashback account for each person you refer when they open and begin using their Rakuten account.
+And your friends and family members who join will also get $30.
+That is a fantastic referral program, and absolutely legit.

 Where’s my money?

 You can watch your account grow because you can see your current balance right there at Rakuten.com.
 That’s kinda’ fun!

 Once each quarter, in February, May, August, and November, Rakuten pays by sending you the entire balance with no fees deducted (did I say that already?).
 Coolest thing ever.